In the following cases your business will be directly impacted by EU Regulation 1020/2019:

-On the 16th of July 2021 the European Union Regulation (EU) 1020/2019, also known as the ‘Market Surveillance Regulation’, will come into force.
+On the 16th of July 2021, the European Union Regulation 1020/2019, also known as the ‘Market Surveillance Regulation’, came into force.
 The new rules in the Regulation may result in many products being banned from entry into the EU market.
-Will your products affected by the new rules?
+Are your products affected by the new rules?
 How can you prevent your products from being banned?
 Watch the video below, or read this article.
 I hope to answer your questions.
 If you have questions or comments, please reach out.
 I will be glad to help you.

-Regulation 1020/2019 the EU aims to strengthen market surveillance and product safety and compliance enforcement throughout the European Union and to ensuring only safe and compliant products can be be made available in the EU market.
-Most provisions of the regulation are aimed at improving the procedures and capacities of the market surveillance authorities of EU Member States.
+With Regulation 1020/2019 the EU aims to strengthen market surveillance and product safety and compliance enforcement throughout the European Union market.
+Most provisions of the regulation aim at improving the procedures and capacities of the market surveillance authorities of EU Member States.
 That is probably not so interesting for you.
 However, Chapter 2 of the Regulation directly affects the business of non-EU-based manufacturers and exporters, and maybe your business too.

-– The trend has been that product manufacturing has moved further away from the end-users.
-When I was child, most product we bought where manufactured in our own country, or in one of the neighbouring countries.
+- The trend has been that product manufacturing has moved further away from the end-users.
+When I was a child, most products we bought were manufactured in our own country, or in one of the neighbouring countries.
 Nowadays even low-cost products are shipped from the other side of the world.

-– Unfortunately, often these products are not complying with the regulations and safety standards in the consumers country.
+- Unfortunately, often these products are not complying with the regulations and safety standards in the consumer’s country.
 But it turned out to be difficult for the authorities of European Union countries to hold responsible persons accountable.
-The reason is that the EU regulations where written with the traditional supply chain in mind.
+The reason is that the EU regulations were written with the traditional supply chain in mind.